-- Study tour for 10 Armenian representatives of stakeholders to the Czech Republic in May 22-29, 2022 will be focused on issues related to the implementation of biodiversity conservation legislation with special attention to the EU Habitats and Birds Directives.
-During the visit the participants will have an opportunity to meet representatives of the Nature Conservation Agency of the Czech Republic, environmental NGOs, and protected areas managers.
-Field visits of Natura 2000 sites and other protected areas will be part of the trip.
+- Study tour for 8 Armenian representatives of stakeholders to the Czech Republic in May 22-29, 2022 focused on issues related to the implementation of biodiversity conservation legislation with special attention to the EU Habitats and Birds Directives.
+During the visit the participants had an opportunity to meet representatives of the Nature Conservation Agency of the Czech Republic, environmental NGOs, and protected areas managers.
+Field visits of Natura 2000 sites and other protected areas was part of the trip.

-Total of 10 people were selected from 16 applicants.
+Total of 10 people were selected from 16 applicants, unfortunatelly 2 representatives could not participate due to illness.
 Accepted representatives are from NGOs, universities, research institutes and SNCOs.

-- Study tour for 3 Armenian journalists to the Czech Republic and Finland on May 22-29, 2022 will partially overlap with the study tour of stakeholders (see above).
-Three journalists will visit also several Finnish protected areas and get familiar with nature conservation system in Finland.
-Part of the study tour in Finland is organised by the Finnish Environmental Institute SYKE.
+- Study tour for 3 Armenian journalists to the Czech Republic and Finland on May 22-29, 2022 partially overlaped with the study tour of stakeholders (see above).
+Three journalists visited also several Finnish protected areas and got familiar with nature conservation system in Finland.
+Part of the study tour in Finland was organised by the Finnish Environmental Institute SYKE.

-- Total of 10 seminars in all Armenian regions on proposed legislation and institutional changes are scheduled for 2022:
+- Total of 10 seminars in all Armenian regions on proposed legislation and institutional changes in 2022:

 Kotayk - 22.3.2022

 Armavir - 25.3.2022

 Tavush - 10.5.2022